The Atacama Cosmology Telescope: Modeling the Gas Thermodynamics in BOSS CMASS galaxies from Kinematic and Thermal

 At the smaller radii the simulations do a decent job of matching the signal, although the pressure profiles over-predict the signal there (higher negative values of $T_{\rm tSZ}$ correspond to higher values of the thermal energy/pressure).
 These first four angular radial bins below 3 arcmin are within two virial radii (defined as an average overdensity of 200 with respect to the mean matter density) and have been probed indirectly in the past, through integrated gas density and Compton-y measurements.
 Given that some of these observational constraints were not available prior to calibrating these simulations it is not surprising that there are large differences between the simulations and the \cite{schaan+20} observations.
-At larger radii the density and pressure profiles predicted by both simulations are significantly lower than the measurements.
-For the density profile the total $\chi^2$ values for Illustris TNG and the \cite{BBPSS2010} simulations are very similar and range from 8.2-8.7, with PTE 0.12-0.14.
-For the pressure profile the \cite{BBPSS2010} simulations have the lowest $\chi^2$ of 12.7 (PTE=0.03), while the $\chi^2$s for the TNG S and TNG H predictions are 20.2 (PTE=0.00) and 23.1 (PTE=0.00) respectively.
+At larger radii the pressure profiles predicted by both simulations are significantly lower than the measurements.
+The \cite{BBPSS2010} simulations have the lowest $\chi^2$ of 12.7 (PTE=0.03), while the $\chi^2$s for the TNG S and TNG H predictions are 20.2 (PTE=0.00) and 23.1 (PTE=0.00) respectively.
+For the density profile the total $\chi^2$ values for Illustris TNG and the \cite{BBPSS2010} simulations are very similar and range from 8.2-10.1, with PTEs 0.07-0.15.
 Unlike the smaller radii, this radial range is completely unexplored.
-Clearly the simulations are under-predicting the gas density and temperature at these radii.
+Clearly the simulations are under-predicting the gas temperature at these radii.
 This suggests that the sub-grid stellar and AGN feedback models these simulations use to stop over-cooling in the center and remove low entropy gas does not sufficiently heat the gas in the outer regions of the CGM.